Healthy Homes Assessment Iona

 Draught Stopping Iona

-If you are able to feel external air getting in, or see a clear draught out of a hole or gap and you are able to feel it, it is likely a crack or hole that requirements sealing in any way.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out of your home need to be sealed.
-In the case of an open fireplace isn’t in use it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent imaginable.
+If you can feel external air getting in, or see a clear draught from a hole or gap, then it is likely to be a gap or hole which needs sealing in any way.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air in or out within your home need the sealing.
+For example, if an open fireplace isn’t in use it can cause draughts and must be sealed off.
+Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.

-There is no need to block off holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the structure as the household warms and cools so that they can still be closed and opened rather than being stuck.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the building as the house heats and cools, so that they can still be shut and opened, rather than securing.
+We will inspect all doors and windows in your Healthy Homes assessment of your rental property.

 Check out the complete details to the Healthy Homes draught stopping requirements.